Prohibited and Restricted HBR (rHRB)

 (e) any entity created as a result of any process referred to in sub paragraphs (b), (c) and (d).

 Update: Research involving the implantation of glioblastoma stem cells into the brain of postnatal animals is not considered rHBR.
-Similar to glioblastoma neural cells, glioblastoma stem cells are considered abnormal cancerous cells that are unlikely to cause humanisation in animals.
+Similar to glioblastoma neural cells, glioblastoma stem cells are considered abnormal cancerous cells and are therefore unlikely to cause humanisation in animals.

 MOH approval must be obtained for all research involving rHBR prior to starting work, and require Full Board review.
-PI would have to submit rHBR application together with NTU-IRB approval to MOH via TIARAS.
-Please inform IRB admin ([email protected]) for the access to TIARAS system if you are going to conduct any restricted HBRA research.
+After obtaining ethics approval from NTU-IRB, the PI is required to submit your rHBR application (together with your NTU-IRB approval letter) to MOH via their TIARAS system.
+For access to TIARAS, please request from the NTU-IRB Secretariat.
+Please note that approvals for rHBR by MOH takes approximately ~8 weeks.